Kallang Airport

-The Kallang Airport compound was subsequently occupied by several organisations following its decommissioning, the most notable being the People's Association which used the facility as its headquarters from 1960 to 2009.
-While most parts of the airport were demolished soon after its closure, numerous structures remain.
-The structures which were gazetted for conservation by the Urban Redevelopment Authority on 5 December 2008 include the airport's terminal building, administrative blocks, aircraft hangars and control tower.
-The conserved complex is currently unoccupied.
+During World War II, Kallang Airport was the only operational airfield in Singapore supporting the Allied forces against the Japanese.
+Under the Japanese occupation of Singapore, its grass airstrip was upgraded to a 5500 ft concrete runway.
+By 1950, growing air traffic made the airport inadequate despite expansions, prompting plans to replace it with a new facility at Paya Lebar, which opened in 1955.
+After its closure, parts of the airport were demolished, though key structures like the terminal building, control tower, aircraft hangars and administrative blocks were preserved and gazetted for conservation by the Urban Redevelopment Authority (URA) in 2008.
+The People's Association (PA) had used the site as its headquarters from 1960 to 2009.

-Other parts of the Kallang Airport were redeveloped.
-The area surrounding the airport's former runway was first converted into the Kallang Park, a large public park created as part of "Project Lung"; later, the old National Stadium was built on the same site; today, the Singapore Sports Hub (including the new National Stadium and Singapore Indoor Stadium) is a major national landmark.
-The eastern portion of the Kallang Airport was redeveloped into one of Singapore's first modern residential precinct, now called the "Old Kallang Airport Estate".

-It was one of the locations that hosted the 2011 Singapore Biennale art festival.
-There are plans to transform the Kallang Airport area into a commercial hub, along with the adjacent Kallang riverside.
+Other parts of the former airport were repurposed.
+The old runway area first became Kallang Park as part of "Project Lung", then hosted the old National Stadium, and today forms the Singapore Sports Hub, including the current National Stadium and Singapore Indoor Stadium.
+The eastern portion became the "Old Kallang Airport Estate", one of Singapore's earliest modern residential precincts.
+The terminal building was also used during the 2011 Singapore Biennale.
+Roads such as Old Airport Road, Kallang Airport Drive and Kallang Airport Way reflect the area's aviation legacy, while Dakota Crescent, Dakota Close and Dakota MRT station commemorate the Douglas DC-3 "Dakota" aircraft and a 1946 aviation disaster.
+There are ongoing plans to transform the wider Kallang Airport area into a commercial and lifestyle hub.

-Today, roads like Old Airport Road, Kallang Airport Drive, Kallang Airport Way directly reference the Kallang Airport; Old Terminal Lane refers to the conserved Kallang Airport terminal building; Dakota Crescent, Dakota Close and Dakota MRT station are named after the Douglas DC-3 "Dakota" aircraft that used to land frequently at the Kallang Airport and serve to commemorate an aviation disaster in 1946.

 History

 Naming

 Kallang Airport got its name from the nearby Kallang Basin, which was named after a group of sea-gypsies living around the area in the 1800s.

 On 11 February 1930, the Dutch Airline KLM operated the first service flight between Amsterdam and Batavia (now Jakarta), landing at Seletar with a Dutch-made Fokker trimotor monoplane carrying 8 passengers and a cargo of fresh fruit, flowers and mail.
 This marked the beginning of commercial civil aviation in Singapore.
 KLM later introduced a regular Amsterdam to Batavia flight service in late 1931.

 Two years later, in July 1933, Imperial Airways, the flagship airline of the British empire at the time, started a service between London and Darwin via Cairo, Karachi, Calcutta, Singapore and Jakarta.
 This service was later extended to Brisbane and operated jointly with Qantas on 17 December 1934.

 Booming commercial aviation traffic led to congestion at the existing Seletar Airbase (today's Seletar Airport), creating a need for a new airport.
-On 31 August 1931, Sir Cecil Clementi, Governor of the Straits Settlements, announced that Kallang Basin as the location for the new civil aerodrome suitable for land planes and seaplanes, and relieving Seletar of commercial flight activities.
+On 31 August 1931, Cecil Clementi, Governor of the Straits Settlements, announced that Kallang Basin as the location for the new civil aerodrome suitable for land planes and seaplanes, and relieving Seletar of commercial flight activities.
 This place was chosen over other possible sites because of its proximity to the city centre as well as its location next to the Kallang Basin, which allowed seaplanes to land.